tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the version chosen by the server is not supported by the client (or not acceptable), the client MUST abort the handshake with a "protocol_version" alert.

-If a TLS server receives a ClientHello containing a version number greater than the highest version supported by the server, it MUST reply according to the highest version supported by the server.

 Some legacy server implementations are known to not implement the TLS specification properly and might abort connections upon encountering TLS extensions or versions which it is not aware of.
 Interoperability